-The EFE Make-a-Thon is a 12-hour creative sprint (from brainstorming to upcycling to showcasing) in which people in the community come together to repair, upcycle, and give new life to old and tattered clothes.
+The EFE Make-a-Thon was a 12-hour creative sprint (from brainstorming to upcycling to showcasing) in which people in the community came together to repair, upcycle, and give new life to old and tattered clothes.

-That being said, you do not need any sewing/design experience to participate.
+That being said, upcyclers did not need any sewing/design experience to participate.

-Our upcyclers will be organized into teams, comprised of both experienced and inexperienced creators.
-No matter your background, everyone has something to contribute.
-The EFE team encourages the cultivation of creativity, teamwork, and learning from your fellow peers, and through this event, you will be able to simultaneously learn and teach your fellow upcyclers.
-During the last couple hours of the event, every team will have to strut down their creation down the runway!
-We will have a panel of judges to give constructive criticism and commentary.
+Our upcyclers were organized into teams, comprised of both experienced and inexperienced creators.
+No matter your background, everyone had something to contribute.
+The EFE team encourages the cultivation of creativity, teamwork, and learning from your fellow peers, and through this event, upcyclers simultaneously learned and taught fellow upcyclers.
+During the last couple hours of the event, every team showed off their creation down the runway!
+We had a wonderful panel of judges who gave constructive criticism and commentary.

 EFE is a community of next-generation student designers with a mission to inspire others to rethink waste through upcycling second-hand clothing and textile waste.
 Through hosting large scale (and small scale pop up) events, the EFE community now expands across all of NYC including student designers from not only Hunter College but also students from FIT, Pratt, NYU, etc. We strive to create an active and close-knit community that brings together student designers of all levels of designing experiences and backgrounds.

 The goal of this EFE Make-a-thon is to catalyze collaboration between community members by simultaneously teaching and learning new skills through upcycling.
 By repurposing old and tattered clothing as a community, we learn how we can creatively extend the lives of our clothes to divert them from going to landfills.